Children’s critical illness benefit

 You pay monthly premiums for a set amount of time.
 After a successful claim, you'll receive a payout to help you cope financially, while you focus on your treatment.
 The policy only pays the full cover amount once and ends after that.
 It has no cash‐in value at any time.

-What’s critical illness children’s benefit?
+What's children's critical illness benefit?

 If you’re thinking of taking out critical illness cover with us, you'll automatically get children’s critical illness benefit included as standard.

 You don’t have to add it on, or pay extra, and it isn’t a standalone insurance policy.
 Even if you don’t have children when you take out the policy, it might be something you later value.
-If your family grows within the term of the policy, and your child becomes critically ill with a condition we cover.
-Provided the child survives for at least 10 days, you will be able to make a claim.
+If your family grows within the term of the policy, and your child becomes critically ill with a condition we cover, provided the child survives for at least 10 days, you will be able to make a claim.

-How our children’s benefit works
+How does children's critical illness benefit work?

 If you need to make a claim for your child under this benefit, it’s considered a partial claim.
 This means your policy won’t end after a successful claim, and the full cover amount could still be paid out in the future.